JeffT13/PyTorch_Speaker_Verification/SCOTUS/README.md

 ## d-vector embedding

 This procedure outputs a folder for each case processed, each containing a numpy array of dvector embeddings (`case_sequence.npy`) and a numpy array of labels (`case_cluster_id.npy`) which are both the same length, as well as a csv of a list of files which were not embedded (usually do to being too short).
 These are formatted for [our fork of the uisrnn](https://github.com/JeffT13/uis-rnn)

+We utilize the Oyez SCOTUS dataset to

+Inference scripts are present for the SCOTUS and Libre dataset.
+The preprocessing for these datasets is outlined